xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 And the functions:

-1. Add child, takes in a name as a String and the current state and returns an updated model and Event (see below)
+1. `AddChild` takes in a `string` for the childs name as well as the current model and returns an updated model and `Event` (see below)
-1. Add item, takes in a child's name, an item and the current state and also returns an updated model and Event.
+1. `AddItem` takes in a child's name, an item, and the current state and also returns an updated model and `Event`.
-1. Review child, also takes in a child's name and if they are naughty or nice, as well as the current state, and guess what, returns an updated model and Event.
+1. `ReviewChild` also takes in a child's name and if they are naughty or nice, as well as the current state, and guess what, returns an updated model and `Event`.
-1. The Event is explained in the Event Sourcing section, but is simple a Union Case representing what just happened.
+1. The `Event` is explained in the Event Sourcing section below, but is simple a Union Case representing what just happened.

 There's no need to go into implementation of the Domain, it's pretty basic, but it is worth pointing out that Adding an item to a Nice child, also adds an item to `SantasList`, or increments the quantity of an existing item.